-Under California law, there are some crimes that are commonly known as “wobblers.”
-This means the prosecutor has the discretion to file a criminal case as either a felony or misdemeanor offense.
+Under California law, certain crimes are commonly referred to as “wobblers.”
+This term signifies that the prosecutor has the discretion to file a criminal case as either a felony or a misdemeanor offense, ensuring a fair and just legal process that you can trust and have confidence in.

 Under California Penal Code § 17(b), a so-called “wobbler” offense can be changed by a judge from a felony offense to a misdemeanor offense as long as you are eligible and upon filing a proper motion to the court.
 In fact, the judge can reduce a felony to a misdemeanor even when the prosecutor objects.

-The 17(b) motion is highly discretionary and it's always in your best interest to retain a Los Angeles criminal defense lawyer at Eisner Gorin LLP to advise and handle your reduction petition.
+The 17(b) motion is highly discretionary, and it's always in your best interest to have the support and guidance of a Los Angeles criminal defense lawyer at Eisner Gorin LLP to advise and handle your reduction petition.
 Our lawyers are frequently asked: What exactly are the benefits of reducing a felony conviction to a misdemeanor?
+We are here to provide the support and guidance you need, ensuring you feel supported and guided throughout the process.

-Finally, reducing the felony offense can protect you from harsher legal sentences for any future crimes.
+Finally, reducing the felony offense can protect you from harsher legal sentences for any future crimes, such as longer prison terms or stricter probation conditions.
 Now that we have covered a general overview of reducing a felony to a misdemeanor under PC 17(b), let's take a more thorough review of the legal definition, motion, and eligibility below.

 It's important to note here that you need to understand exactly what a wobbler is.
 As stated above, a "wobbler" is an offense that can be charged as either a misdemeanor or a felony.
 Some common examples of California "wobbler" offenses include: